WuphonsReach/blog/_posts/2018/2018-10-18-rw-LostColonyOfPurdom4.markdown

 - Rainbeau's Fertile Fields: 50% chance for plowed to degrade to rich, 30% for rich to degrade to normal.
 Automatic plowing and hard mode is turned on.
 - Rainbeau's Rational Romance: 60% straight, 15% bisexual, 15% gay, 10% asexual.
 - Supply and Demand: 300%

+The big effect is the research speed and starting with zero technologies, plus a tribal start making it all cost even more.
+The passive cooler was 2000 and pemmican was 2500 to research.

 ## Starting tribe: